angelynaye/Stat-154-Project-2/README.md

 We did a bootstrapping for 1000 times for logistic regression on a randomly selected, 25% of the X_train_val, and Y_train_val data.
 Then we fit our logistics regression model on that data, and record the coefficients for 8 features.
 Next, we used line plot to plot the data to observe the stability of the coefficients of the features.

 ## Box Plot for Random Forest (Problem 4b.):
-For our best classifier: Random Forest, we first record all the pixel that are misclassified, all the cloud pixel which are misclassied as cloudless pixel, and all the cloudless pixel which are misclassified as cloud pixel for each way of splitting the data.
+For our best classifier: Random Forest, we first record all the pixel that are misclassified, all the cloud pixel which are misclassified as cloudless pixel, and all the cloudless pixel which are misclassified as cloud pixel for each way of splitting the data.
 Then to visualize the pattern on the misclassification error for Random Forest, we plot out the box plot of all misclassified data, of misclassified cloud pixel, misclassified cloudless pixel, and the X_test set.

 ## Features V.S.
 Test Accuracy Rate(Problem 4c):
 We are curious about the relationship between features and test accuracy rate.
 Also, KNN performed pretty well for both ways of splitting the data.
-So, we loop through all different combanitions of n-features (3<= n <= 8), and perform the knn model with 35 n_neighbors (the param we chose after hyperparameter tuning in Modeling part) on data set, and record its accuracy rate.
-Then we plot the test accuracy rate for each combanition of features.
+So, we loop through all different combinations of n-features (3<= n <= 8), and perform the knn model with 35 n_neighbors (the param we chose after hyperparameter tuning in Modeling part) on data set, and record its accuracy rate.
+Then we plot the test accuracy rate for each combination of features.